NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/02_cmake.md

 target_sources(hello_world PRIVATE src/name.cpp)
 ```

-Header files do not need to be added directly, instead we just need to inform
+Header files do not need to be added directly, instead, we just need to inform
 the build system what directories to search for them in:

 ```cmake